dylankb/what-i-know-js/README.md

 **Be careful of `Obj.prototype` = `new AnotherObj()`**

-`Poodle.prototype` = `new Dog()` creates a separate, linked object but may execute unplanned code or delegate certain properties that you don't want attached.
+`Poodle.prototype = new Dog()` creates a separate, linked object but may execute unplanned code or delegate certain properties that you don't want attached.

 **Using `Object.create`**

-`Poodle.prototype = Object.create(Dog.protype` is a good way to go
+`Poodle.prototype = Object.create(Dog.prototype)` is a good way to go

-Using `Object.create` "make a new 'Poodle dot prototype' object that's linked to 'Foo dot prototype'."
+Using `Object.create` "make[s] a new 'Poodle dot prototype' object that's linked to 'Foo dot prototype'."

 **Use `Object.setPrototypeOf` in ES6**